verdaux/BookNotes/Phrases/Impressors 25.md

 - [ ] Is that some sort of unresolved childhood thing?
 - [ ] Why are my arms so weak?
 It's like I did that push up last year for nothing.
 - [ ] What are you trying to get me to say?
+- [ ] I'm gonna give you the hug your dad never gave you.